webpack/webpack.js.org/src/content/guides/shimming.md

 ### Smaller babel polyfill

-`babel-preset-env` uses [https://github.com/ai/browserslist](browserlist) to transpile only what is not supported in your browsers matrix.
-This preset comes with the `useBuiltIns` option _(false by default)_ which converts your global `babel-polyfill` import to a more granular feature by feature import like:
+`babel-preset-env` uses [browserslist](https://github.com/ai/browserlist) to transpile only what is not supported in your browsers matrix.
+This preset comes with the `useBuiltIns` option _(false by default)_ which converts your global `babel-polyfill` import to a more granular feature by feature import pattern like:

 ```javascript
 import "core-js/modules/es7.string.pad-start";